mirandaprivate/evalyn_asiacrypt/README.md

 - `composite/`: Composite protocols and application logic; includes the (mock) neural network example `experiment_nn`.
 - `mat/`: Matrix data structures, utilities, and protocol primitives (R1CS support behind the `r1cs` feature).
 - `fsproof/`: Fiat–Shamir transcript and proof helpers used across protocols.
-- `poly-commit/`: Polynomial commitment schemes (hybrid, KZG, IPA, Marlin, etc.).
+- `poly-commit/`: Polynomial commitment schemes (KZG, IPA, Marlin, etc.).
 This crate is a fork of arkworks' poly-commit with local modifications.

 All crates target Rust 2021 edition and default to `std` and `parallel` features where available.